 In accordance with the requirements of the law of Georgia on Facilitating the Prevention of Illicit Income Legalization, Organizations have to implement and maintains measures for handling suspicious transactions.
 Risk-bearing organizations in Georgia have to detect customer's money originated from unlawful activities or other money laundering activities and report all identified instances of suspicious activities to the relevant authorities.
 Risk-bearing organizations must create an AML program that suits their own risk levels and conduct checks starting from the customer onboarding process.
 In the subsequent processes, organizations must perform customer monitoring and control customer transactions periodically.

-Sanction Scanner is an AI-driven AML compliance software.
+Sanction Scanner provides Anti-Money Laundering solutions for Georgia.
 Sanction Scanner helps risk-bearing organizations in Georgia meet compliance requirements.
-Risk-bearing organizations in Georgia can easily meet global and local AML requirements with Sanction Scanner.
-With our AML compliance solutions, financial services or non-financial services can prevent financial crimes by performing customer onboarding, customer monitoring, and transaction monitoring processes.
+Risk-bearing organizations in Georgia can easily meet global and local AML requirements with Sanction Scanner's AML solutions.